Vacation rentals in Knoxville

 In the middle of beautiful trees, this peaceful studio guesthouse provides a refreshing setting very close to downtown.
 The private quarters feature fresh white linens, fully-stocked kitchen, separate entrance, comfy bed, sun-filled rooms & a lovely, outdoor seating area. *4 min to Kroger grocery & restaurants *11 min to Tennova North Hospital, perfect for travel nurses! *12 min to downtown *13 min to UT's Neyland Stadium & Thompson Boling Arena *50 min to the Smoky Mountains

-Knoxville Hobby House
+Knoxville Little House

 Unwind in this modern and yet comfortable private space.
 Or walk over to one of Knoxville's finest parks, Victor Ashe, and enjoy a round of disc golf.
 Shops and restaurants are only a five minute drive, but this home feels peaceful and secluded thanks to the scenic variety of trees surrounding the property.
 This space is conveniently located less than 5 miles from the University of Tennessee and a number of wedding venues.